bposantos/md-gmx-peptide/peptide-tfe/README.md

 # Peptide in TFE/water mixture

+- These commands are compiled in the file 'command.sh';
+- Additional files are annexed in this folder;

 ##### Choosing force field while processing the protein coordinates
 `gmx pdb2gmx -f peptide.pdb -o processed.gro -water spce -ignh -ter`